leonidya/Sentiment-analysis---predicting-stocks-price/README.md

-# Sentiment-analysis---predicting-stocks-price

-### Sentiment Analysis for Financial Data
+## Research Question: "Can sentiment analysis of financial text data provide insight and predict increase or decrease of stock's price?"
+(Sentiment Analysis for Financial Data)

-## Predicting decrease or increase in stock's price based on tweets sentiment analysis
-In this project I'm going to train sentiment analysis models - in order to analyse the sentiment of financial data (tweets).
+Predicting decrease or increase in stock's price based on tweets sentiment analysis In this project I'm going to train sentiment analysis models - in order to analyse the sentiment of financial data (tweets).
 Social media, news and professional opinion (financial analyst opinions) tend to inflect greatly on stocks prices, it's enogh for Elon Musk to tweet : "Twitter deal temporarily on